What is International Sloth Day?

-Hang out and celebrate International Sloth Day this October 20.
-Sloths are slow moving mammals often found in Central and South America.
+Hang out and celebrate International Sloth Day, which takes place on the third Saturday in October — on October 21 this year.
+Sloths are slow-moving mammals often found in Central and South America.
 The two major types are the two-toed and three-toed sloths.
-Although sloths look like some kind of furry bear/monkey, their closest relatives are actually anteaters and armadillos.
-This international holiday was first created by the foundation AIUNAU, a program dedicated to the conservation and rehabilitation of wildlife in Columbia.
-AIUNAU first started working with sloths in 1996, and has worked to promote their cause ever since.
+Although sloths look like some kind of furry bear/monkey, their closest relatives are anteaters and armadillos.

 Researchers found sloth fossils off a coastal desert in Peru and discovered they belonged to a group of sloths called Thalassocnus, who were semiaquatic and lived alongside whales and crocodiles.